After 9 hours of research evaluating 20 products, we picked Global Vasion Rechargeable Heated Socks as our top choice.

 For warm hands, visit our list of the best heated gloves!

 Get some of the coziest socks for this winter season with these Snow Deer heated socks.
 Perfect for hiking, skiing, cycling, or just wearing around the house.
-The socks are thick and the battery lasts all day long on a single charge.
+The socks are thick and work to distribute heat evenly while stimulating blood circulation!

 Heated insole inserts to keep the underside of your feet warm, lightweight, one size fits all, easy to install in your boots and shoes, can be used with any footwear, four heat settings, great battery life, durable